MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 04/02-MiniLab_Enable Azure AD Self-Service Password Reset.md

 ## Prerequisites

-To complete this mini-lab, you need the following resources and privileges:
+It is expected that this lab will be run as an **instructor demo** since to complete this mini-lab, you need the following resources and privileges:

 * A working Azure AD tenant with at least a trial license enabled.